 Changes to your appearance, such as hair loss or weight gain, may affect your confidence and self-esteem.
 Changes in your body and hormones may also affect your desire.
 Try to accept and adapt to the changes and try different ways to enjoy intimacy and sex.

-Men may experience reduced sensitivity or have difficulty getting or maintaining an erection.
-This can lead to a loss of confidence and unwillingness to try again or performance anxiety.
+Menmay experience reduced sensitivity or have difficulty getting or maintaining an erection.
+This can lead to a loss of confidence or performance anxiety.
 If this happens, seek help from your GP.
 There are treatments available, for example medication such as Viagra.

-For women, the effects of the menopause can last for years, including hot flushes, night sweats, disturbed sleep and low mood.
+For women, the effects of the menopause, including hot flushes, night sweats, disturbed sleep and low mood, can last for years.
 A decline in oestrogen can lead to vaginal dryness, which can cause pain or difficulty when having sex - using a lubricant may help.
 You may experience a lower sex drive, but this is often temporary.

 If you’re experiencing difficulties, talk to your partner.
 Sometimes a physical problem can be made worse by anxiety.
 By sharing your worries you can deal with problems together.
 You could also seek help from your GP.
-You can find more information about some common problems on the Relate website.
+Relate has more information about some common problems.

 It’s important to practise safe sex with a new partner.
 Pregnancy may no longer be a concern, but you can still get or pass sexually transmitted infections (STIs).
 Condoms are the only method of contraception that can help protect against STIs, which include genital warts, chlamydia and HIV.